elixirquiz/src/posts/2014-08-30-poker-part-1-a-deck-of-cards.markdown

 description: "In this edition of Elixir Quiz, we start work on our first multi week project, building a game of poker"
 ---

 Welcome to the fourth insallment of Elixir Quiz.
-This week, we embark on our first multi-week project, building a game of 5 card stud poker.
+This week, we embark on our first multi-week project, building a game of 5 card draw poker.
 This week we will be building the deck of cards.

-### An introduction to 5 card stud
+### An introduction to 5 card draw

-5 card stud is a card game in which players play against each other.
+5 card draw is one of the simplest variations of poker.
+It is the game that was most likely been to have been played in people's homes up until the rise in popularity of Texas Hold'em.

-At the start of the game, each player is dealt 5 cards face down.
-After assessing their initial hands, players take turns discarding any of their cards and receiving replacements for them.
+The game begins with each player being dealt 5 cards face down.
+After each player is dealt their cards, they then assess their initial hands.
+Players take turns discarding any of their cards and receiving replacements.

 Players then compare their hands against one another to determine the winning hand.